-Through this program, career staff receive funding to continue their education in Associate, Bachelor, or graduate degree programs at community colleges, state colleges, universities (public or private), and professional schools as well as to pursue professional certificates for personal/professional development.
+Through this program, career staff receive funding to continue their education to pursue professional certificates for personal/professional development as well as in Associate, Bachelor, or graduate degree programs at community colleges, state colleges, universities (public or private), and professional schools.

 Dependents of career staff at UC Davis, UCDHS, field stations, and labs who are attending or will attend UC Davis as an undergraduate during the academic year (that they apply) are eligible for the Staff Dependent Scholarship award.

 The Staff Scholarship Program is funded by generous endowments, sales of Staff Pins, and TGFS sponsorships.
 Annual award amounts vary depending on the number of qualified applicants and the amount of available funds.

 The Staff Assembly's annual Citations of Excellence awards program provides recognition for individual staff and staff teams who have demonstrated outstanding achievement in one of the following areas:

 - TEACHING - Nominations should be based on achievement such as providing a high level of service to students, fostering student engagement, providing notable contributions to one’s department, or creative and original engagement in support of the University’s teaching mission.